The Elite Trader Plan

 In Session

-We clean up your TradingView workspace — remove clutter, add exponential moving averages (EMAs), and set up multiple timeframes (5-min, 1-hour, 4-hour, daily, weekly, monthly).
+We clean up your TradingView workspace — remove clutter, add moe basic and clean indicators for structure, and set up multiple timeframes (5-min, 1-hour, 4-hour, daily, weekly, monthly).

 Add your favourites drawing tool menu for quick access.